 Following her career in the military, Elizabeth began working her way through college as a single mom and became a journalist; first working in print journalism as a sports editor, a crime reporter, and eventually managing editor.
-She is the founder of St. George News, the largest news and media organization in southern Utah, volunteers as a judge for the Society of Professional Journalists annual Media in Excellence awards, and taught social media, broadcast journalism and public relations part-time for the Leadership Institute in Washington, D.C.
+She is the founder of St. George news, the largest news and media organization in southern Utah, and volunteered for many years as a judge for the Society of Professional Journalists annual Media in Excellence awards.
+She still teaches journalism and public relations part-time for the Leadership Institute in Washington, D.C.

-*The DoD and the Navy are not responsible for any of the comments or posts made on this website.
+*The DOI is not responsible for any of the comments or posts made on this website.
 All posts, comments and thoughts belong solely to the author.

 Dianna L. Marzolf